richdrummer33/doompdf-fps-optimized/README.md

 I also implemented a scrolling text console using 25 stacked text fields.
 The stdout stream from Emscripten is redirected to there.
 This let me debug a lot easier because otherwise there is no console logging method available (the proper `console.println` is unimplemented in Chrome).

+There's also a feature to insert custom WAD files into the PDF.
+You can go to https://doompdf.pages.dev/, select your WADs, and download a newly generated PDF file with those WADs preloaded.

 ## Build Instructions

 Clone this repository and run the following commands: